Darwish-md/TryHackMe/YARA.md

 - -m is the path to the files you want to generate rules for
 - --excludegood force to exclude all goodware strings (these are strings found in legitimate software and can increase false positives)
 - -o location & name you want to output the Yara rule

+After the new rule is created (in the mentioned example, it is file2.yar), we copy the file to the signature-base/yara directory of Loki.
+Now we have the new rule and can be used with Loki.